john33mcd/projectTwo/README.md

 The initial page is simple, displays the name of the quiz alongside the option of starting the quiz.
-There is a score counter which is currenty being excluded, endeavour to build on this project and include it in future versions.
+There is a score counter which is currenty being excluded, endeavour to build on this project and include it in future versions, deemed unnecessary for current version.

 <img src="assets/images/startQuiz.jpg">